Private Cortisone Injections into your Joints/ ligaments by Rheumatologist/ Sports Medicine GP’s!

 Dr Carel Benedict / Dr Sudip Dutta

-Dr Benedict (left – Available every Tuesday evening) has worked in St Georges Hospital London for many years as a Speciality doctor in Rheumatology and is very experienced in diagnosing and treating all forms of inflammatory arthritis.
+Dr Benedict (left – Available every Tuesday evening) has worked in St Georges Hospital London for many years as a Speciality doctor in Rheumatology.
+He is very experienced in diagnosing and treating all forms of inflammatory arthritis.

 Dr Dutta (right – Available every Wednesday evening) has attained his Sports Medicine Diploma and has many years of experience in the field of Sports Medicine, as well as being very sporty himself.